tushar-coin/connect/Tasks.md

 ### Rajan

+#### collobative ide
+#### Workflows sare

 ### To be picked

-# Understand workflows of github actions
+# low  Understand workflows of github actions

-# Analysis on possible backend options (Database:"",Orm :"",Api:"",Server:"")
+# High Analysis on possible backend options (Database:"Postgrsql",Orm :"Prisma",Api:"GraphQL",Server:"apollo server express as a middleware",cache:"redis")

-# Analysis on Frontend options ()
+# High Analysis on Frontend options ()

-# Docker actions that can be done
+# High --->Docker actions that can be done locally test
+# (for prod) --> Lamda functions amazon aws